User Misconceptions of LLM-Based Conversational Programming Assistants: Misconceptions Brainstorming

 \subsection{Measuring Inter-Rater Reliability}

-We used a modified Cohen's Kappa ($\kappa $) to summarise inter-rater reliability.
-Because a conversation could have multiple non-exclusive labels, we considered "agreement" to occur when two annotators assigned at least one overlapping label.
-For example, if A1 tagged a conversation with the intentions "Debug" and "Validate code" and A2 tagged it as "Debug", this would be considered agreement.
-Cohen's $\kappa$ was calculated for all conversations using this definition of agreement.
-This provides a (somewhat optimistic) estimate of inter-rater reliability.
-Reliability statistics are presented in the Results section.
+We used a modified Krippendorff's $\alpha$ to summarize inter-rater reliability.
+Different from Cohen's $\kappa$, Krippendorff's $\alpha$ is flexible regarding multiple annotators (not pairwise) and is known for its ability to adjust itself to small sample sizes \cite{krippendorf_usage}.
+Since conversations could have multiple non-exclusive labels, we considered "agreement" to occur when two annotators assigned at least one overlapping label.
+For example, if A1 tagged a conversation with "Web access" and "Non-text output" and A2 tagged it as "Web access", this counted as agreement.
+Krippendorff's $\alpha$ was calculated for all conversations using this definition, providing a (somewhat optimistic) reliability estimate.
+Reliability statistics are presented in Results, and the 'agreement' assumption is discussed in the Limitations.